 The Tour of the Dragon MTB race is held in exotic Bhutan in the Himalayas

-Here I was on my way on my trusted bike, participating in the Tour of the Dragon in Bhutan, the small Himalayan kingdom that strives for "National Happiness".
+Looking around in the dark I could see some of the people I met earlier during our social program of the Tour of the Dragon in Bhutan, the small Himalayan kingdom that strives for "National Happiness".

-Below a little more information on the race:
+Below a little more information on the race, keep on the lookout for my next post on the race!!!!!

 The Tour of the dragon